johnbcarpenter/USC_IML404/notes_md/computer-vision-kinect.md

 _^ flux 2.0 by johnbcarpenter, justin shrake + yves peitzner lab (2018) / photo: Wolfgang Stahl_

 ## computer vision in processing *using 3D sensors*
 3D sensors are a relatively new way for artists and designers to work with 3D data in their environment.
 Prior to the release of the Kinect V1, I typically used RGB or infrared cameras to "watch" the environment.
-There are still some advantages to RGB/Infrared cameras: they're generally more straightforward + quick to set up, powered by USB, included w your laptop, and tends to work in all environmental conditions, but 3D sensors are getting smaller and easier to use.
-The big difference is that the Kinect (and other 3D sensors) provide true 3D data capture from the environment, and a lot of artists have done some pretty incredible work with that data:
+There are still some advantages to RGB/Infrared cameras: they're generally more straightforward + quick to set up, powered by USB, included w your laptop, and tends to work in all environmental conditions, but 3D sensors are getting smaller and easier to use (like the Kinect V1 + V2, leap motion, realsense).
+The big difference is that the Kinect (and other 3D sensors) provide true 3D data capture from the environment.

+I really like working with the kinect for a couple of reasons: 1) you can depth filter your camera feed (you can only look for motion <= 10 feet out if you want -- say to remove background noise), and 2) you can work directly with 3D data scans of the environment/body.
+We'll talk a little bit about how to use both of these techniques in class today; however, I'd encourage you to do some of your own research -- there are a lot of artists that have done some pretty incredible things with these sensors:

 ![onformative_unnamed-sound-sculpture](https://github.com/johnbcarpenter/USC_IML404_IMAGES/blob/master/images/onformative_unnamed-sound-sculpture.gif)
 _^ [unnamed sound sculpture](https://vimeo.com/38874664) by onformative (2012)_